 Big ZEPPs means transmitting immense mechanical power from larger and larger generators through a large steel axle as fast as 3,000 revolutions per minute (RPM).
 The way around the limits of mechanical power transmission may be shrinking the machinery.
-Begin with a very high pressure CO_2 gas turbine where fuel burns with oxygen.
-Needed pressure ranges from 40 to 1000 atmospheres, where CO_2 would be recirculated as a liquid.
+Begin with a very high pressure CO2 gas turbine where fuel burns with oxygen.
+Needed pressure ranges from 40 to 1000 atmospheres, where CO2 would be recirculated as a liquid.
 The liquid combustion products would be bled out.
+Figure 6 shows a simple configuration offered by colleagues from Tokyo Electric Power with the six major components, combustor, turbine, regenerator, condenser, pump, and generator.
+This scheme is a little rustic.
+We might let oxygen circulate and add methane when needed by local injection to make expansion almost isothermic.
+Dual cycles, maximum capacity, and changes in temperature in the regenerator with such dense gases all need to be considered by top engineers in laboratories such as ORNL to open a grand concourse of designs.